The current Braille2000 version is: 2.274.

 Also, I will provide a tutorial via audio that will include demos of some of the concepts.

 You're probably wondering what got me started with Braille2000?
 In late 2018, I decided to get started with the certification of braille transcribing.
 To do this, I needed to sign up with the certifying authority.
 Because I don't have a mentor, the authority assigned me an instructor, and I've been progressing through the course.
+I've known of Braille2000 under a different name, and even when it changed names.
+I never used the software but have used others with no success on my part.

 While I'm blind myself and use assistive technology, Braille2000 did read my assignments while in print view with no problems.
 Within these pages, I'll discuss the difficulties I've had especially after continuing to fail because of the inconsistancies in my files as I relied strictly on the feedback I got from Jaws and it was not enough.